Wemyss and Buckhaven Railway: Thornton avoiding line

 The mineral traffic built up rapidly, and included heavy flows from Dunfermline.
 The routing for those trains involved a reversal at Thornton, on the NBR main line, and this caused significant delay; a direct line passing under the main line was built in 1886 - 1887; it had steep gradients, falling from the Dunfermline direction at 1 in 52 and rising again at 1 in 74.
 Wemyss contributed £1,000 to the cost of construction.
 It was doubled some time after 1901.

 Transfer to the North British Railway

 Wemyss did not foresee retaining long term operation of the harbour at Methil, and he conducted negotiations with the North British Railway; the outcome was that the NBR purchased the harbour from it for £225,000, and with it they took the Wemyss and Buckhaven Railway, which became a branch of the NBR.
-The transfer took place on 1 February 1889, ratified by the North British (Methil Harbour) Act of 26 July 1889 and included the Methil extension.
+The transfer took place on 1 February 1889, ratified by the North British Railway Act 1889 (52 & 53 Vict. c. xc) of 26 July 1889 and included the Methil extension.

 Wemyss went on to construct several connecting lines to pits not otherwise served by railways, and in time a substantial network, ultimately referred to as the Wemyss Private Railway was developed.
 The relationship between that network and the North British Railway was not always entirely amicable.